rogerbarton/vr-modeling/docs/developer-guide/index.md

    - **Doxygen**: Creates standard doxygen html/xml files.
 View this at `<cmake build folder>/docs/doxygen/index.html`
    - **Sphinx**: Creates the documentation as hosted on ReadTheDocs, using parts from the doxygen xml output.
      View locally at `<cmake build folder>/docs/sphinx/index.html` or push to master and then view online.

+## Building

+How to produce an executable:

+1. Compile the C++ dll in *release* mode.
+2. `Crl` + `Shift` + `B` in Unity to open the build settings.
+3. Ensure you are on the platform you want (Windows standalone 64-bit) and set Development mode accordingly, press build.

+**IL2CPP**

+This project also works with IL2CPP, which converts C# to C++ upon compile for potential performance gains.
+These builds are slower.

+1. Go to the player settings (either from project settings or from the build window).
+Find the scripting backend and set it to IL2CPP from Mono
+2. Due to a Unity bug, delete the file `Packages/UnityNativeTool/stubLluiPlugin.c`
+3. Build as usual